-On April 11, 2017, Metropolitan's Board of Directors adopted Resolution 9222, fixing and adopting the RTS Charge for calendar year 2018, and on April 10, 2018, the Board adopted Resolution 9235, fixing and adopting the RTS Charge for calendar year 2019.
-The proposed resolution (Attachment 1) provides participating member agencies the ability to continue having a portion of their RTS Charge collected by the Standby Charge within their respective service areas for fiscal year 2018/19, which covers a portion of each of the calendar years 2018 and 2019.
-Attachment 1 is a form of resolution that, if adopted by the Board, will continue the Standby Charge on nonexempt real property within the service areas of participating member public agencies for fiscal year 2018/19.
+On April 14, 2020, Metropolitan's Board of Directors adopted Resolution 9266, fixing and adopting the RTS Charge for the calendar year (CY) 2021.
+The proposed resolution (Attachment 1) provides participating member agencies the ability to continue having a portion of their RTS Charge collected by the Standby Charge within their respective service areas for FY 2020/21, which covers a portion of each of the CYs 2020 and 2021.
+Attachment 1 is a form of resolution that, if adopted by the Board, will continue the Standby Charge for FY 2020/21.

-The amount of the Standby Charge, per acre or per parcel (if less than an acre), within each of the participating member agencies has not exceeded the rates set in fiscal year 1993/94 and has been collected within the service areas of 22 of Metropolitan's 26 member agencies that have elected to pay all or a portion of the RTS Charge through the Standby Charge since then.
-Because Metropolitan proposes to continue the Standby Charge for the coming fiscal year at rates not exceeding the current rates, no additional procedures are required for approval.
+The amount of the Standby Charge, per acre or per parcel (if less than an acre), within each of the participating member agencies has not exceeded the rates set in FY 1993/94 and has been collected within the service areas of 22 of Metropolitan's 26 member agencies that have elected to pay all or a portion of the RTS Charge through the Standby Charge since then.
+Since Metropolitan proposes to continue the Standby Charge for the coming fiscal year at rates not exceeding the current rates, no additional procedures are required for approval.

-The resolution also authorizes the General Manager to act upon applications for exemption of certain lands from collection of the Standby Charge in accordance with the terms and conditions for exemption specified in the resolution.
-In addition, the resolution provides for an appeals process to review and make recommendations to the Board on appeals by property owners who have been denied exemption, with final determinations to be made by the Board.
+The resolution also authorizes the General Manager to act upon applications for exemption of certain lands from the collection of the Standby Charge in accordance with the terms and conditions for exemption specified in the resolution.
+In addition, the resolution provides for an appeals process to review and make recommendations to the Board on appeals by property owners who have been denied the exemption, with final determinations to be made by the Board.
 The exemption criteria are the same as those adopted for prior years and will be subject to specific guidelines set by the General Manager.

 Funds collected from the proposed continuation of the Standby Charge will be segregated to ensure that they are used only for the purposes for which the Standby Charge was collected.
-Attachment 2 is the Notice To Member Agencies Of Public Hearing For Proposed Rates For Calendar Years 2019 And 2020, And Charges For Calendar Year 2019, To Meet The Revenue Requirements For Fiscal Years 2018/19 And 2019/20 [Revised] that was sent to member agencies via email on January 23, 2018.
+Attachment 2 is the Notice to Member Agencies of Proposed Adoption of Readiness-to-Serve Charge and Capacity Charge for Calendar Year 2021 and Continuation of Standby Charge for Fiscal Year 2020/21, sent to member agencies via email on February 13, 2020.